Menu

 Interest Rates and the Bank of Canada

 The Bank of Canada has delivered 275 basis points of rate cuts since June 2024, bringing the overnight rate down significantly from its peak.
-On paper, this should be a powerful tailwind for the housing market - lower rates mean lower monthly payments, improved qualifying power, and theoretically more buyer activity.
+On paper, this should be a powerful tailwind for the housing market.

 Submarket Snapshots: Moncton, Dieppe, Riverview, and Shediac